josev2046/Vimeo-Integrations-for-LMS-SCORM-xAPI-/README.md

 ## Understanding the integration process

-Integrating Vimeo content with an LMS involves specific packaging and communication methods, rather than direct display.
+Integrating Vimeo content with an LMS via SCORM or xAPI involves specific packaging and communication methods, rather than direct display.
 The following sections detail the core procedures and interactions.

 ### Setting up default LMS preferences